braxtonhall/braxtonhall.github.io/md/playlists/white-men-who-cant-sing/README.md

 The middle is a little shaken up wrt low&#x2F;high energy for the sake of flow.
 EDIT: ACTUALLY the first 8 songs fit the requirements and are my [submmission](../../secretdj/2019.md).
 The following 8 songs are extra credit.

+> on my last day in London
+> Carver brought me back to the Tate
+>
+> we had only once met
+> courtesy of Alisa in Amsterdam
+>
+> yet he took his time with me
+> as if we had a storied friendship
+>
+> songs from a fourteen way
+> playlist exchange
+>
+> the prompts
+> "all songs instrumental"
+> "first half high energy and second half low"

+text written 2020 may 5

 ## track list

 1. "Hanoi 1" by Unknown Mortal Orchestra